Essential Steps to Prepare for a Blackout

-An online power outage statistical report shows that during the last two decades, power outages affecting at least 50,000 customers per outage have happened in all but two states.
+An online power outage statistical report shows that during the last two decades, power outages affecting at least 50,000 customers per outage have happened in a majority of states.
 While some clearly struggle more than others, all states are vulnerable to long-term power outages that can wreak havoc for the unprepared.

 Disaster Planning